-There may well be wouldn't surprise me.
+There may well be, wouldn't surprise me.

-Wouldn't how they do it, and it's clearly it was what the NHS were working on, wasn't it with their aspirin.
-And now I've got somebody who has sent in more health pain relief clinic, APS, aka Hughes syndrome, only labelled in 2008 is one of the main causes of miscarriage and stillbirth due to abdominal abdominal abnormal clotting.
+Wouldn't know how they do it, but clearly it was what the NHS were working on, wasn't it, with their aspirin.
+And now I've got somebody who has sent in, Moor Health Pain Relief Clinic, APS, aka Hughes syndrome, only labelled in 2008 is one of the main causes of miscarriage and stillbirth due to abnormal clotting.
 Were they given aspirin for that?
 Do you know anything of that?

 I know nothing about that.
-But it's a possibility, isn't it if they've had abnormal clotting?
-And that's quite a big problem for for someone I would have thought.
+But it's a possibility, isn't it, if they've had abnormal clotting.
+That's quite a big problem for some I would have thought.

 Yeah.
-Well, maybe somebody else can remember that.
-Alex says under what circumstances would you be treating this area?
+Well, maybe somebody else can help with that.
+Alex says, under what circumstances would you be treating this area?
 He says hysterectomies, direct pain as a result of surgery or other reasons.
-So because you kind of answered that having people come in with pain.
+You kind of answered that having people have come in with pain.

-They've had a hysterectomy? well past the three month point, they've usually been to their GP, because they're on follow up care.
+They've had a hysterectomy, were well past the three-month point, they've usually been to their GP, because they're on follow up care.
 They've done the painkiller route.
-And it's not working, or they, they can't reduce their painkillers.
+And it's not working, or they can't reduce their painkillers.
 They're stuck because they have to keep taking them.
 And things aren't clearing up.
 And as far as the surgeon is concerned, everything's gone according to plan.
 There's no obvious reason for it, yet the patient still has the pain.
 So those are the ones that I would take off.